stas-raranetskyi/stas-raranetskyi/README.md

-<h2>Hi 👋!
-My name is Stas and I'm a full-stack engineer with more than 10 years of experience in web development</h2>
+<h2>👋 Hi!
+I’m Stas — a Senior Software Engineer with over a decade of experience building modern web and mobile applications.</h2>

 ###